FreeClimbAPI/nodejs-sdk/docs/source/percl/percl.rst

      Build an OutDial PerCL command.

      :to: {string} The E.164 representation of the target phone number.
-     :from: {string} The caller ID that will appear to the called party when Persephony calls.
-Can be the :code:`To` or :code:`From` number from the callConnectUrl that is requesting this command, or any phone number purchased or verified on Persephony.
+     :from: {string} The caller ID that will appear to the called party when FreeClimb calls.
+Can be the :code:`To` or :code:`From` number from the callConnectUrl that is requesting this command, or any phone number purchased or verified on FreeClimb.
      :actionUrl: {string} The URL which will be requested immediately on processing an OutDial command.
 This is used to continue control of the parent call that has requested the OutDial.
      :callConnectUrl: {string} The URL which will be requested informing the result of the OutDial.
 PerCL is expected if the call status is :ref:`Enums-callStatus-label`.IN_PROGRESS.
      :[options]: {object} Additional properties to include in the command.